xoity/HMvuln/README.md

 ## Challenge Overview

-This application contains intentional SQL injection vulnerabilities that allow you to:
+This application contains multiple intentional vulnerabilities that allow you to:

-- Extract hidden data from the database
+- SQL Injection: Extract hidden data from the database and discover hidden tables
-- Discover hidden tables
+- Local File Inclusion (LFI): Access sensitive system files through path traversal
-- Find the flag to complete the challenge
+- Find multiple flags to complete the challenge

 **Difficulty**: Medium